-A. Function effectively and adapt to circumstances including highly stressful or rapidly changing situations.
+- A. Function effectively and adapt to circumstances including highly stressful or rapidly changing situations.
 Example: Examine and change his or her behavior when it interferes with professional relationships or the academic or health care environments.
-Example: Demonstrate emotional stability to participate fully in a clinical and academic setting.

-B. Incorporate professional standards of practice into all activities.
+Example: Demonstrate emotional stability to participate fully in a clinical and academic setting. - B. Incorporate professional standards of practice into all activities.
 Example: Engage in patient care delivery in all settings and be able to deliver care to all patient populations including but not limited to children, adolescents, adults, developmentally disabled persons, medically compromised patients and vulnerable adults.
 Example: Work effectively with a team in an academic or health care setting.
-Example: Refrain from using improper grammar, profane or inappropriate communications.

-C. Demonstrate integrity and accountability in clinical and academic setting.
-Example: Complete all assignments in a timely manner while adhering to the RichmondCC code of ethics.
+Example: Refrain from using improper grammar, profane or inappropriate communications. - C. Demonstrate integrity and accountability in clinical and academic setting.
 Example: Respond appropriately to constructive feedback.
-Example: Take all nursing tests and final examinations as scheduled.

-- D. Present self in a professional manner in clinical and academic settings.
+Example: Take all nursing tests and final examinations as scheduled. - D. Present self in a professional manner in clinical and academic settings.
 Example: Adhere to dress code and all clinical organization policies.
 Example: Wear appropriate clothing that is not distracting or offensive when in the learning environment. - E. Utilize computers correctly, effectively and professionally to acquire information and to communicate with others.
 Example: Use the Moodle Learning Management System to collect course information.
 Example: Utilize clinical computers to deliver safe patient care.
 Example: Utilize the internet to collect current information from appropriate sources to provide evidence-based nursing care.
-Example: Communicate via email or social media in a professional and ethical manner.
-E. Maintain confidential information about the college employees students clinical - F. Maintain confidential information about the college, employees, students, clinical agencies, and clients served.
+Example: Communicate via e-mail or social media in a professional and ethical manner. - F. Maintain confidential information about the college, employees, students, clinical agencies, and patients served.
 Example: Abide by HIPPA regulations.

-III.
-Procedure for Admission
+B. Procedure for Admission

-- A. Submit a completed RichmondCC application. - B. Submit official copies of transcripts from all secondary and post-secondary institutions or a copy of HSE transcript, if applicable. - C. Take the RichmondCC ACCUPLACER assessment and achieve at required level or take the required remedial classes. - D. Schedule an appointment with a counselor to determine that minimum requirements have been met. - E. Schedule a time to complete the required admission test (TEAS).
+- 1. Submit a completed RichmondCC application. - 2.
+Submit official copies of transcripts from all secondary and post-secondary institutions or a copy of GED transcript, if applicable. - 3.
+Take the RichmondCC assessment test and achieve at required level or take the required remedial classes. - 4.
+Schedule an appointment with a counselor to determine that minimum requirements have been met. - 5.
+Schedule a time to complete the required admission test (TEAS). - 6.
+After ALL transcripts are received by RichmondCC and the TEAS and assessment test scores are achieved or required remedial courses successfully completed, a personal interview with the Nursing Admissions Committee may be scheduled.

-- F. After all transcripts are received by RichmondCC and the TEAS and ACCUPLACER assessment scores are achieved or required remedial courses successfully completed, a personal interview with the Nursing Admissions Committee may be scheduled. - G. Submit a physical examination on the form provided by RichmondCC by a licensed physician, nurse practitioner, or physician's assistant.
+- 7. Submit a physical examination on the form provided by RichmondCC by a licensed physician, nurse practitioner, or physician's assistant.
 The applicant must show physical and psychological ability to perform normal nursing duties.
 Physical examination and lab data should be no more than three months old at the time of initial enrollment.
-Annual TB test results and proof of current CPR certification must be submitted.
-Findings from the physical examination are not used to determine admission status. - H. Students must purchase or show evidence of having professional liability insurance prior to enrollment in courses with a NUR prefix. - I. Students are responsible for obtaining their own health insurance policy as desired.
-Neither RichmondCC nor the affiliating institutions are responsible for medical expenses incurred as a result of illness or injury sustained during class, lab, or clinical experiences (i.e., strained back, needle-stick).
+Annual TB test results and proof of current CPR must be submitted.
+Findings from the physical examination are not used to determine admission status. - 8.
+Students must purchase or show evidence of having professional liability insurance prior to enrollment in courses with a NUR prefix. - 9.
+Students are responsible for obtaining their own health insurance policy as desired.
+Neither RichmondCC nor the affiliating institutions are responsible for medical expenses incurred as a result of illness or injury sustained during class, lab, or clinical experiences. (i.e., strained back, needle-stick).

-IV.
-PN Admission Criteria
+C. PN Admission Criteria